 The Underwriters Laboratories (UL) Fellowship with UL's Fire Safety Research Institute (FSRI) provides support for at least one graduate research assistantship (GRA) each year.
 The support is provided to incoming master of science (M.S.) students (during any semester) in the UMD Department of Fire Protection Engineering (FPE), and is awarded on a competitive basis.
 Candidates with a combination of fire protection engineering and fire service experience are strongly encouraged to apply.
 Identification of a research project is welcome, but is not required; the research project will be defined in collaboration with UL representatives, and will be conducted primarily at the FSRI lab in Columbia, MD.

 The UL Fellowship, which runs roughly 16 months, includes standard tuition credits (up to 25), health benefits and a stipend (approximately $40k).

-Interested applicants should provide a one-page statement of purpose explaining their interest in the MS degree program in general and in firefighting research in particular.
-Applicants should also provide an updated resume.
-Applications should be submitted via email to FPE Chair, James Milke (firstname.lastname@example.org).
-The deadline for application is March 1, 2021.
-The recipient of the UL Fellowship will be made by April 1.
-The competition applies to incoming students who start their MS program in the following Summer, Fall, Winter or Spring terms.
-Download a PDF application here (Application UL Fellowship).
+Interested applicants should provide a one-page statement of purpose explaining their interest in the M.S. degree program - in general and in firefighting research in particular - in addition to a current resume.
+Applications should be submitted via email to FPE Chair, Arnaud Trouvé (email@example.com).
+The deadline for application is February 15.